gregelin/ProgrammingAssignment2/lexicalscoping.md

 [1] 3.14
 ```

-To reiterate the concept the next section explains in more detail the role and behaviour of the “superassignment” operator which allows the programmer to modify a variable declared outside of the current function in which the reference to the variable is made.
+To reiterate the concept the next section explains in more detail the role and behaviour of the "superassignment" operator which allows the programmer to modify a variable declared outside of the current function in which the reference to the variable is made.
 In the simplest example consider how variable `x` changes when the `crazy()` function is called.

 ```R